MK-SWE/MK-SWE/README.md

 ## 🌟 Notable Projects

+- **[Inventory Manager](https://github.com/MK-SWE/InventoryManager)** an enterprise-grade Inventory Management System built on ASP.NET Core 8.
+This is the first module of a comprehensive ERP solution, designed with scalability, maintainability, and security in mind.
 - **[CodyX](https://github.com/MK-SWE/codyx):** A platform for coding challenges similar to LeetCode, CodeWars, and HackerRank.

 ## 📫 Get in Touch